Cooling the Congregation

 Luckily, there is a simple and often relatively inexpensive solution to the problem and one that has been adopted in a number of southwestern churches for their smaller rooms.
 That is buying in those small, portable air conditioning units that are powerful enough to keep a small to medium sized office cool without cutting into the budget both for purchase and day to day running.

-For further information on portable air conditioning and how it can be a useful and affordable option for smaller church rooms and offices that cannot benefit from the main building's more comfortable design, here is an excellent informational resource: http://openyourhome.com/ventless-portable-air-conditioner/
+For further information on climate control devices such as swamp coolers (see: https://portableswampcoolers.com) and how they can be a useful and affordable option for smaller church rooms and offices that cannot benefit from the main building's more comfortable design, here is an excellent informational resource on portable air conditioners, vent free and low running cost that is kind to the environment.